LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/TutorialsAndGuides/ShiftStatusGuide.md

 #### Current Queue Health

-We can similarly direct our conversation based on the values we receive back from the Current Queue Health API.
+We can similarly direct the conversation based on the values we receive back from the Current Queue Health API.
 Previously, we had set our integration to save values for the average wait time and the 90% percentile wait time.
-Our goal is to modify our messaging in the case that our agents are seeing exceptionally high volume.
-To do so, we will take advantage of these bot variables in the pre-process code of the interaction immediately following this API call.
-We will perform a comparison between the two values and if our average wait time is higher than our 90% value, we will direct to an alternative message:
+Our goal is to modify the messaging in the case that our agents are seeing exceptionally high volume.
+To do so, we'll take advantage of these bot variables in the pre-process code of the interaction immediately following this API call.
+We'll perform a comparison between the two values, and, if the average wait time is higher than our 90% value, we'll direct to an alternative message:

 ```javascript
 var avgWaitTime = parseInt(getVariable('Current_Queue_Health.avgWaitTime'));